AxelSemrau/ROT_viewer/README.md

-# ROT_viewer
+# ROT Viewer
-COM Running Object Table Viewer
+Just a simple tool for having a look at the COM Running Object Table.